-3. Surface air temperature variability
+3. Surface Air Temperature Variability

-Different GCMs show a very wide range of interannnual variability [e.g. Randall et al., 2007].
+[11] Different GCMs show a very wide range of interannual variability [e.g., Randall et al., 2007].
 These differences in variability characteristics across GCMs raises a key issue: what estimate for the variability should be used to estimate ToE?
 One option is to use the historical observations, but this is complicated by the trends in temperature, and short time-series for many regions.
 We later test the sensitivity to other options which include using each GCM's own estimate of internal variability, or using a multi-model median estimate.

 3.1.
-Sensitivity to spatial grid used
+Sensitivity to Spatial Grid Used

-Before considering the differences in variability, another question arises concerning the spatial grid for analysis.
+[12] Before considering the differences in variability, another question arises concerning the spatial grid for analysis.
 On a regular latitude-longitude grid, the grid cells in the polar regions have a far smaller spatial area than in the tropics.
 This could distort the analysis as smaller areas are likely to have larger variability solely due to their size and would artificially inflate ToE at the poles, relative to tropical regions for instance.

-To examine this sensitivity we compare the interannual variability for the high northern latitudes using the native GCM data remapped on two different grids before analysis (Fig. 1).
+[13] To examine this sensitivity we compare the interannual variability for the high northern latitudes using the native GCM data remapped on two different grids before analysis (Figure 1).
 The median standard deviation of annual mean temperature on an icosahedral grid, with roughly equal areas in each grid cell (top left), and a regular latitude-longitude $5^{\circ} \times 5^{\circ}$ grid (bottom left) show very similar patterns, but there are two key points to note.
-First, there is a local minimum in SAT variability in the vicinity of the North pole, which is perhaps not widely appreciated [e.g. Christensen et al., 2007; Mahlstein et al., 2011].
+First, there is a local minimum in SAT variability in the vicinity of the North pole, which is perhaps not widely appreciated [e.g., Christensen et al., 2007; Mahlstein et al., 2011].
 Secondly, there are small differences between the results for the different grids, with the icosahedral grid showing generally smaller variability in some high latitude regions as would be expected if the grid size is having an effect.
 However, the differences are small and for the ToE analysis we focus on the regular latitude-longitude $5^{\circ} \times 5^{\circ}$ grid.
-Fig. S2 shows maps of ToE on the icosahedral grid for comparison.
+Figure S2 in Text S1 in the auxiliary material shows maps of ToE on the icosahedral grid for comparison.1

 3.2.
-Comparing models and observations
+Comparing Models and Observations